 By face up, I mean that place the chicken on the side you want it to be when you finally take it out.
 I am only mentioning this, because you will be flipping the chicken twice during the roasting process, so it’s simpler to put it on the side you want it out.

-- Once you have the chicken set on the roaster, dust cornflour on it (Pic #6) through a tea strainer (so that you don’t accidentally dump a lot of cornflour) & also put a little oil over the chicken, and set it aside.
+- Once you have the chicken set on the roaster, dust corn flour on it through a tea strainer (so that you don’t accidentally dump a lot of corn flour) & also put a little oil over the chicken, and set it aside.
 It’s now ready to go in the oven.
-(Pic #7)

 Get Chicken Into the Oven